-Cobey Buckner (Scene Shop Foreman) has worked in our scene shop for several seasons and this year moves up to the position of scene shop foreman.
+Cobey Buckner (Scene Shop Foreman) has worked in our scene shop for several seasons and last year moved up to the position of scene shop foreman.

 Reid G. Johnson (Master Electrician) Since 1979 Reid has designed the lighting for more than 150 productions at Meadow Brook.
 Many representative shows and directors noted below were MBT productions.

 Reid is an Associate Artist at the Purple Rose Theatre Company.
 He has designed the lighting for over 20 productions at PRTC.
 His work there has included lighting designs for many new plays by playwrights such as Jeff Daniels, Annie Martin, Dennis North, and Mitch Albom.